hiteshkumarh/CodeGuardAI/README.md

+Your README is already good.
+To make it look **startup-level and more impressive to recruiters**, add two things:

+1️⃣ **Project Demo section**
+2️⃣ **API Endpoint Documentation section**

+Below is the **FULL upgraded README** with those included.
+You can **copy-paste directly**.

+---

 # 🛡️ CodeGuard AI

 CodeGuard AI is a **hybrid AI-powered code review system** that combines **static code analysis** with **LLM-based semantic analysis** to automatically detect security vulnerabilities, complexity issues, and maintainability problems in source code.

 The system integrates **FastAPI**, **Python AST**, **ESLint**, and **Groq LLM (Llama 3)** to perform automated code reviews and generate a **code quality score**.

-It is designed to help developers identify issues early in the development cycle and improve overall code quality.
+It is designed to help developers detect issues early in the development cycle and improve overall code quality.

 ---

 # 📌 Problem Statement

-Manual code reviews are time-consuming and often inconsistent.
-Developers may miss critical issues such as:
+Manual code reviews are essential for maintaining high-quality software, but they have several limitations:

+• Time-consuming for development teams
+• Inconsistent review quality between developers
+• Hard to detect hidden logical issues
-• Security vulnerabilities
+• Security vulnerabilities can be overlooked

-• High algorithmic complexity
+• Performance issues such as high algorithmic complexity may go unnoticed

-• Poor coding practices

-• Maintainability issues

-• Hidden logical bugs

-Traditional static analyzers detect structural issues but **cannot understand code intent or deeper logical problems**.
+Traditional **static analysis tools** detect structural issues but cannot understand **code intent or deeper logic**.

-On the other hand, AI models can understand code semantics but lack deterministic rule-based validation.
+AI models can understand semantics but lack deterministic rule-based validation.

-There is a need for a **hybrid system that combines both approaches** to provide accurate and intelligent automated code reviews.
+Therefore, there is a need for a **hybrid system combining rule-based analysis with AI reasoning**.

 ---

 # 🎯 Solution

-CodeGuard AI addresses this problem by combining:
+CodeGuard AI solves this by combining:

-1. **Static Analysis Engines**

-   * Python AST
-   * ESLint

-2. **AI-Based Semantic Analysis**

-   * Groq LLM (Llama 3)
+### Static Code Analysis

+Rule-based analysis using:

+• **Python AST (Abstract Syntax Tree)**
+• **ESLint for JavaScript**

+This detects:

+• syntax errors
+• unsafe functions (`eval`)
+• nested loop complexity
+• code style violations

+---

+### AI Semantic Analysis

+Code is also analyzed using **Groq LLM (Llama 3)** which identifies:

+• logical bugs
+• security vulnerabilities
+• maintainability problems
+• inefficient algorithms
+• readability issues

+---

+### Final Output

-The system analyzes source code using both methods and produces:
+The system generates:

 • detected issues
 • severity classification
 • improvement suggestions
 • overall code quality score

-This hybrid approach provides **both rule-based accuracy and AI reasoning**.
+This hybrid approach provides both **deterministic accuracy and AI reasoning**.

 ---

 # 🚀 Features

-• Hybrid code analysis using **static analyzers + AI models**
+• Hybrid analysis using **static analyzers + AI models**

 • Python code inspection using **AST (Abstract Syntax Tree)**

 • JavaScript analysis using **ESLint**

-• LLM-powered semantic code review using **Groq (Llama 3)**
+• LLM-powered semantic analysis using **Groq (Llama 3)**

 • Automated **code quality scoring system**